pengjielee/myblog/articles/javascript/Javascript基础之遍历.md

 }
 ```

-### for... in
+## for... in

-The for... in statement iterates over all non - Symbol,enumerable properties of an object.
+The for... in statement iterates over all non - Symbol, enumerable properties of an object.

 ```
 var people = {